 Eligibility: Any Adelphi student, who will be participating in an approved, credit-bearing, study abroad program being billed tuition through Adelphi, is eligible.
 Applicants must be in good standing and should have a minimum cumulative GPA of 3.3.
 Students must have at least one semester remaining at Adelphi upon returning from their study abroad program.

 Selection: Recipients will be selected on the basis of academic merit and need.
 Academic merit will be based on the applicant’s cumulative GPA and the applicant’s statement of purpose.
 Need may be documented by a filed FAFSA form or by being a recipient of a Pell grant.
 Preference will be given to students who have not previously studied abroad.

 Awards are contingent upon acceptance into and participation in the proposed study abroad program.
 In addition, the student must have no outstanding balance owed to Adelphi.
 Students must remain in good academic standing to retain any awarded study abroad scholarship.

 Expectations: Award recipients will be expected Engage with the Center for International Education while abroad on social media by following and tagging us on Instagram (@adelphiglobal) and Facebook (Adelphi Global) and emailing videos.
 In addition, respond to the Study Abroad Evaluation and award recipients must participate in one function to promote the internationalization of the campus, i.e. a study abroad fair, pre-departure orientation, or a similar activity approved by the Center for International Education.

 Amount: The amount of the award will vary depending on the length of the program.
-It is important to keep in mind that there is no guarantee that an applicant will receive a grant.
+It is important to keep in mind that there is no guarantee that an applicant will receive a scholarship.
 Students should not apply for a program in anticipation of receiving a scholarship to cover costs.

 Funds will be applied to your Adelphi account and can only be used for tuition costs.

 • March 15 for Fall and Academic Year programs

 • March 15 for Summer programs